yangwithinyin/clamav-cron/README.md

 2. Perform personal system scan (clamdscan).
 3. Send a brief report upon virus detection via e-mail (sendmail).

-Without any knowledge about ClamAV configuration files (such as clamd.conf or freshclam.conf) and without running the ClamAV daemon.
+Without any knowledge about ClamAV configuration files (such as clamd.conf or freshclam.conf).
 You only need to configure the e-mail address(es) that will receive the report.

 # Dependencies: